huggingface/transformers/docs/source/usage.rst

     print(generated)

 Text generation is currently possible with *GPT-2*, *OpenAi-GPT*, *CTRL*, *XLNet*, *Transfo-XL* and *Reformer* in PyTorch and for most models in Tensorflow as well.
 As can be seen in the example above *XLNet* and *Transfo-xl* often need to be padded to work well.
-GPT-2 is usually a good choice for *open-ended text generation* given that it was trained on millions on webpages on a causal language modeling objective.
+GPT-2 is usually a good choice for *open-ended text generation* because it was trained on millions on webpages with a causal language modeling objective.

 For more information on how to apply different decoding strategies for text generation, please also refer to our generation blog post `here <https://huggingface.co/blog/how-to-generate>`_.